History of Capital Punishment in California

 Los Angeles Times Communications LLC, et al., v.
 Ralph Diaz, et al., United States District Court, Northern District of California

-Plaintiffs Los Angeles Times, KQED, and the San Francisco Progressive Media Center allege a First Amendment right of access to view the preparation of the lethal injection chemical, the administration of the lethal injection chemical, and provision of medical care to a condemned inmate after an execution is stopped.
+Plaintiffs Los Angeles Times, KQED, and the San Francisco Progressive Media Center alleged a First Amendment right of access to view the preparation of the lethal injection chemical, the administration of the lethal injection chemical, and provision of medical care to a condemned inmate after an execution is stopped.
 A stipulation for dismissal without prejudice was filed on April 16, 2019.

 Jay Jarvis Masters et al. v.
 Ralph Diaz et al., Marin County Superior Court

-This lawsuit was filed by the ACLU on behalf of plaintiff Masters, a condemned inmate, and plaintiff Witness to Innocence, a national nonprofit.
-The complaint alleges that portions of CDCR’s File and Print regulations exceed the scope of the exemption to the Administrative Procedure Act provided for in Penal Code Section 3604.1.
+This lawsuit was filed by the ACLU on behalf of plaintiff Jay Jarvis Masters, a condemned inmate, and plaintiff Witness to Innocence, a national nonprofit.
+The complaint alleged that portions of CDCR’s file and print regulations exceeded the scope of the exemption to the Administrative Procedure Act provided for in Penal Code Section 3604.1.
 This matter was dismissed without prejudice on April 18, 2019.

 Sims, ACLU et al. v.
 Scott Kernan et al., Alameda County Superior Court

-Petitioners claim that the California Legislature improperly delegated broad authority to CDCR to develop standards for executions under Penal Code section 3604.
-Petitioners claim the delegation is a violation of the separation of powers.
+Petitioners claimed that the California Legislature improperly delegated broad authority to CDCR to develop standards for executions under Penal Code section 3604 in violation of the separation of powers.
 The Superior Court sustained CDCR’s Demurrer to the Complaint without leave to amend.
 The Court of Appeal affirmed the trial court’s order.
 It also stated that several Penal Code sections, including 3604, provide adequate direction to CDCR in developing these standards.
-On January 23, 2019, Petitioners filed a petition for review in the Supreme Court of California.
+On January 23, 2019, petitioners filed a petition for review in the Supreme Court of California.
 The petition for review was denied on March 27, 2019.